Frequently asked questions

 We are not able to support people with the following conditions:

 • Severe eating disorder(s)

 • Suicide attempt(s) in the last 3 years

 We will be expanding to more states and supporting additional conditions over time, so check back frequently.

 Your monthly fee covers the following:

-• Unlimited messaging with a Care Partner (depending on plan)r
+• Unlimited messaging with a Care Partner, Monday to Friday, 9AM-9PM

-Prairie’s founding team met as students at Stanford through a shared vision to make mental healthcare more accessible and effective, driven by their own mental health struggles and the experiences of their loved ones.
+Prairie was started because of a shared vision of making mental healthcare more accessible and effective, driven by their own mental health struggles and the experiences of their loved ones.